Babe Ruth Division Rules

 - Players and coaches in uniform are the only people allowed in the dugout, field and bull pen area.
 Any person not wearing the complete uniform issued by the league will not be allowed in the dugout.
 No substitute uniforms or alterations will be accepted.
 All uniforms must have numbers.
 Please do not allow any children other than players in the dugout.
 No Team Moms.
 No exceptions.

 - Every player must play 3 innings on defense and get one at bat in every game.
-Any player who does not must play the first three innings of the next game.
+Any player who does not must start the next game and play three innings in the field before the completion of the fifth inning.

 - Players are exempt from the mandatory 3 innings if they show up after 1 completed inning.
 Managers need to record what time and inning a late players shows up in the official scorebook.